-Main subsidiary of EastPharma is Deva Holding A.Ş., it owns 82,2% of the shares of Deva as of 31 December 2016.
-Non-controlling interest amount is mainly refer to these shares.
+Main subsidiary of EastPharma is Deva Holding A.Ş., it owns 82,2% of the shares of Deva as of 31 December 2017.
+Non-controlling interest amount is mainly refer to shares quoted in Borsa İstanbul Stock Exchange.

 A summary of financial information on material partly-owned subsidiary Deva, in US Dollar terms, is as follows;